wp-plugins/bridgedd/readme.txt

 And best of all, the bridging is done using a breakthrough technology that eliminates the bloat, sluggishness, and bugs of other WordPress-based bridge plugins and phpBB-based bridge MODs.

-You can obtain support by visiting the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php) (phpBB, of course!).
-Becoming a member on the support board will give you access to BridgeDD Premium, an accessory plugin that provides cross-posting capabilities.
-Members can also ask support questions.
+You can obtain support by visiting the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php)

 Those who become a BridgeDD Subscriber will gain access to a private forum where you can download **BridgeDD PRO**, the bridge everyone has been waiting for!
 You will be able to add your WordPress header, menus, and widgets directly into your phpBB templates *without loading WordPress*, giving you the ability to create an integrated site that looks great and...works.

+### BridgeDD PRO supports phpBB 3.1.

 == Installation ==

 > Read the [**READ ME FIRST**](http://www.diondesigns.org/bridgedd/support/viewtopic.php?f=24&t=107) guide before installing BridgeDD!

-BridgeDD requires PHP 5.3.0 or later and the **mysqli** (Improved MySQL) PHP extension.
+BridgeDD requires WordPress 3.5 or later, phpBB 3.0.9 - 3.0.12, PHP 5.3.0 or later, and the **mysqli** (Improved MySQL) PHP extension.
 This extension is bundled into PHP by default, and unless you have disabled it manually, it will be available.

 = Installation notes =
 BridgeDD modifies phpBB files, and you should take the same precautions before installing BridgeDD as you do before installing a phpBB MOD through AutoMOD.

 BridgeDD will create a new directory on your system called **bridgedd**, and it will be at the same directory level as the WordPress **wp-content** directory.
 This directory will contain files that allow BridgeDD to upgrade you to new versions without the hassles you would encounter when upgrading other bridge plugins.

-### Installation instructions (1.2.4 and later)
+### Installation instructions

 1. **If you have installed the _XCache_ or _eAccelerator_ PHP cache extension, disable it!**
-2. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, **deactivate it**
+2. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, follow its instructions to **deactivate it**
 3. Upload the _bridgedd.latest.zip_ file via the Install Plugins interface
 4. Activate the BridgeDD plugin
 5. Select your phpBB installation in BridgeDD Settings